Remove a power supply unit

 Use a slotted screwdriver to loosen the captive screws on the power supply terminal block.

-Disconnect the power cords from the power supply unit and keep them in an ESD-safe place.
+Disconnect the power cords from the power supply unit, make the wire terminal insulated, and keep them in an ESD-safe place.

 After you finish